 Contact sports include rugby, karate, hockey and wrestling to name but a few.

-People with AS must exercise caution when considering playing contact sports.
+People with AS should exercise caution when considering playing contact sports.
 This is because having AS means that you are at greater risk of having thinner bones (osteoporosis).
 During contact sports you may experience hard knocks and blows that may cause a bone to break.

 People with AS may also have stiffening of the spine.
 This means that you may be at risk of breaking one of the bones in your spine (your vertebrae) during contact sports.

-If you do take part in contact sports then do discuss it with your physiotherapist and get their advice for you as an individual.
+If you take part in contact sports then do discuss it with your physiotherapist and get their advice for you as an individual.